KazumichiOta/elderly-brain-template/README_Elderly Brain Template Data and Metrics.txt

   - **Value**: Numerical value of that metric

 ## 2.3 Oasis_Japan_demographics.csv
-- **Description**: Demographic information (ID, sex, age) for older adults (65–84 years) extracted from OASIS-1, matching the age and sex distributions reported in the 2020 Japanese census.
+- **Description**: Demographic information (ID, sex, age) for 90 QC-passed older adults (65–84 years) extracted from OASIS-1, matching the age and sex distributions reported in the 2020 Japanese census.
 - **Columns**:
   - **ID**: OASIS-1 subject ID
   - **Sex**: “F” or “M”